···

 Bad dates and painful rejections put the alarm system on high alert.

-Sometimes the anxiety isn't just about one date — it's about a deeper fear of letting someone in.
 When closeness itself feels risky, it can help to understand why intimacy feels dangerous.

 When Closeness Feels Risky